hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-post.md

 ## Visualize results with ParaView
 ###	Get ready with ParaView
 *ParaView* is a freely available visualization software, which enables plotting *BASEMENT* v.3.x results in the shape of `xdmf` (*eXtensible Data Model and Format*) files.
-Download and install the latest version of *ParaView* from their [website](https://www.paraview.org/download/), if no yet done.
+Download and install the latest version of *ParaView* from their [web site](https://www.paraview.org/download/), if no yet done.

 ### Load BASEMENT results
 Open *ParaView* and click on the folder icon (top left of the window) to open the simulation results file (`results.xdmf`). *ParaView* might ask to choose an appropriate XMDF read plugin.
 Select `XDMF Reader` here and click `OK`: